didclab/CClient/README.md

 -------------

 The OneDataShare SDK fully supports CMake.
-Once installed, `OneDataShare` can be included in any CMake project by using `find_package(OneDataShare)`.
-Without any other user interaction, `find_package` defines the following:
+Once installed, `OneDataShare` can be included in any CMake project by calling `find_package(OneDataShare)` which will define the following:
  - `OneDataShare_FOUND` - defined if and only if CMake successfully found the `OneDataShare` package.
  - `OneDataShare_VERSION` - the version of the `OneDataShare` installation found by CMake.
  - `OneDataShare::OneDataShare` - the imported `OneDataShare` target
  - `ONEDATASHARE_LIBRARIES` - an alias for `OneDataShare::OneDataShare`

-Once found, `OneDataShare::OneDataShare` can be linked with the project.
+Once found, `OneDataShare::OneDataShare` can be linked with the project as shown below.

 ### Example ###
-Here's a working `CMakeLists.txt` file.
+Here's a minimal working `CMakeLists.txt` file that finds the OneDataShare package and links the package with the project.
 ```
 cmake_minimum_required(VERSION 3.10)
 set(CMAKE_CXX_STANDARD 17)